Tuesdays and Fridays at 7:30pm

 We visit with international bestselling author, celebrated storyteller, and literacy advocate, David Baldacci.
 With 100 million books in print, 40 novels translated into 45 languages and in 80 countries, he believes books can change your life."
 Visit David's website at DavidBaldacci.com

-Major production funding provided by Anne Ray Foundation, A Margaret A. Cargill Philanthropy.
+Major production funding for Season Two provided by Anne Ray Foundation, A Margaret A. Cargill Philanthropy.
 Engagement funding provided by the Corporation for Public Broadcasting and Anne Ray Foundation, A Margaret A Cargill Philanthropy.